Mangaturuturu River

-The Mangaturuturu River is a river of the centre of New Zealand's North Island.
+The Mangaturuturu River is a river at the centre of New Zealand's North Island.
 One of the headwaters of the Manganui o te Ao River, it flows west from the slopes of Mount Ruapehu, joining with numerous other small rivers to become the Manganui o Te Ao 20 km northwest of Ohakune.
 It has also been known as Sulphur River, or Sulphur Creek.
 In April 1975 a lahar raised the river to 2.1 m above its flood level.
 There were also lahars in 1969 and September 1995.
 Earlier lahars were around 8,500 and 10,500 years ago.